Hani People

 10th month of Hani calendar (around October)

-The most important Hani celebration featuring the famous Long Table Feast, ancestor worship, swinging competitions, and traditional music performances.
-Villages come alive with communal activities.
+The most important Hani celebration featuring the famous Long Table Feast, ancestor worship, and traditional music.

 Yekuza Festival (June Festival)